The Future of Management: Trends to Watch

 Why It Matters:

-- Consumer Expectations: Customers are more likely to support brands that align with their values.
+- Consumer Expectations: Customers are increasingly choosing brands that align with their values.

 - Regulatory Compliance: Governments worldwide are introducing stricter regulations around sustainability.